pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr.md

 ### One PR just does one thing

 To make the PR easier to understand and get merged faster, this is also highly encouraged.

-For example, a bug fix should be in a separate PR, a refactoring should be in a separate PR.
+For example, a bugfix should be in a separated PR, a refactoring should be in a separate PR.
 No matter how small it is, like updating the package version, or even one line changes to fix a typo, the change does exactly one thing and gets it right.

-Principles of the code review
+### Principles of the code review

 * Technical facts and data overrules opinions and personal preferences
-* Software design is about trade-off and there is no perfect
+* Software design is about trade-off and there is no silver bullet

 Everyone comes from different technical backgrounds with different knowledge.
 They have their own personal preferences.
 It is important that the code review is not based on biased opinions.

 A common mistake is to focus too much on style.
 Style is important, that is why there are style guides.
 Just let the bot do most of the trivial work.
-The code reviewer is a human, he should focus on what the bot can not do.
+The code reviewer is a human, who is supposed to focus on things beyond a bot can do.
 They must make sure that the logic is not broken by the changes, and the maintenance cost of the code base is not decreased.

 Sometimes, making choices can be tricky.

-There is a special optimization that can improve the overall performance by 30%.
-However, it introduces a totally different code path and every feature later on has to consider this code path specially, it means a huge maintenance burden.
-Should we accept or reject it?
-There is an emergency and someone has a PR to fix it, but that change is risky to introduce other kind of bugs.
-Should we accept or reject it?
+Said that there is a special optimization that can improve the overall performance by 30%.
+However, it introduces a totally different code path and every feature later on has to consider this code path specially, which means a huge maintenance burden.
+Shall we accept or reject it?

+Said that there is a critical bug and a PR is read to fix it, but the change is risky to introduce other kind of bugs.
+Shall we accept or reject it?

 The answer is always “it depends”.
 Software design is more like a kind of art than technology.
-It is about aesthetics and your taste of the codeTradeoffs are always there and there is no perfect solution sometimes.
-Still, there is a general standard (from @shenli, maybe we can call it "better than before?"):
+It is about aesthetics and your taste of the code.
+Trade-offs are always there and there is no perfect solution sometimes.
+Still, there is a general standard (from [@shenli](https://github.com/shenli), maybe we can call it "better than before?"):

 * It is making something better, although not a perfect solution.
 * It can mitigate the pain of the user.